Alexandre del Valle

 He has been a lecturer at L'Ecole de Guerre Economique ("Economical Warfare Business School), 1999-2000); The University of Metz (2009-2010), he has been teaching at the University of Rome (Università europea di Roma (2010-2011), and an associated Professor at Excellia Group Business School (2015-2017) and at IPAG Business school (since 2018, geopolitics and international relations teachings).

-He is the co-founder and member of the Scientific Council of Geopolitics of Daedalos Institute of geopolitics, based in Nicosia (Cyprus) and co-foundater of the Multipolar World Institute of Brussels (since 2019).
+He is the co-founder and member of the Scientific Council of Geopolitics of Daedalos Institute of geopolitics, based in Nicosia (Cyprus)).
 He is also a researcher at the Centre français de Recherches sur le Renseignement (CF2R, with Eric Dénecé) and at the Center of Political and Foreign Affairs (Hong Kong, CPFA, with Randa Kassis).
 He also collaborates with Abdelrahim Ali and Ahmed Youssef Egyptian Centre d'Etudes sur le Moyen-Orient (CEMO).

 Alexandre Del Valle began his political activism by being a member of the Rally for the Republic (French: Rassemblement pour la République, RPR (former Jacques Chirac party), and a follower of Philippe de Villiers "Mouvement pour les Valeurs".
 After that, he became in 1997 and a member of Rassemblement pour la France (RPF), a French "sovereignist-gaullist" political party led by famous Charles Pasqua former minister of internal affairs and Philippe de Villiers (former vice-Minister of culture and candidate for presidency election).
 Together with Rachid Kaci, Del Valle co-founded in 2002 "The Free Right" (French: La Droite libre), a liberal-conservative faction within the Union for a Popular Movement (UMP, now "Les Républicains"-LR).
 Their slogan was "Secularity, defense of the West and Freedom, and struggle against political correctness ".
 Kaci-Del Valle always kept their ideological independance by collaborating at the same time with Nicolas Dupont-Aignan, Charles Pasqua, Philippe de Villiers and François d'Aubert inside the "gaullist-sovereignist-conservatice republican right".